 - We provide attractive, age-appropriate offers for children.
 We give parents and legal guardians the information they need in order to be able to protect their children against inappropriate content.

-- We participate in combating child abuse and its depiction to the extent that this is permitted within the national legal framework.
+- We participate in combating child abuse and its depiction to the extent that this is permitted within the European and national legal frameworks.